ORAL PRESENTER GUIDELINES

 Presentation upload deadline: 18th June 2021

 Please ensure you are registered to participate in the conference before submitting your final presentation.
+You will require your 8-digit conference registration number during the submission process.
 Please then follow these steps:

 - Ensure your presentation is saved as MP4

 - Upload your file to the cloud – you can use any of the commonly available shareable cloud storage options as Google Drive, OneDrive or Dropbox.
 You will be asked to provide a link to the shared file.
 Please ensure the file is not password protected as it will have to be downloaded by our technical team.

 - In order to submit your MP4 file, please log into the dedicated submission webpage, https://app.oxfordabstracts.com/stages/2836/submitter using the same log in and password that you used upon submission of your original abstract.